jacksonnorris/bc-readme-generator/readmeArea/README.md

 ## Installation

-Uses npm install for fs and npm install inquirer for the prompts
+uses npm for inquirer

 ## Usage

-Feel free to use this on your own :)
+use as you wish

 ## License